torstenwalter/torstenwalter.github.io/_posts/2016-12-14-continuous-delivery-with-maven-and-jenkins.markdown

 title:  "Continuous Delivery with Maven and Jenkins"
 date:   2016-12-14 13:30:00 +0100
 categories: maven jenkins
+excerpt: How to automatically create unique version numbers with Maven in Jenkins.
 ---

 Motivation: Every jenkins build produces a potential release and as such each build should have a unique version number.
-This post shows how to use the Jenkins build number to achive this.
+This post shows how to use the Jenkins build number to archive this.

 The basic idea is to use a variable as part of the &lt;version>...&lt;/version> declaration in your pom.xml.
-This variable is set to 1.0-SNAPSHOT by default for local builds and when ececuted on jenkins to '1.0-&lt;BUILD_NUMBER>'.
+This variable is set to 1.0-SNAPSHOT by default for local builds and when executed on jenkins to '1.0-&lt;BUILD_NUMBER>'.

 {% highlight xml %}
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"